ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building a Design System for the Frontend with Next.js: - <a href="https://medium.com/@patrick.cunha336/building-a-design-system-for-the-frontend-with-next-js-373c22b37d46" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using Yup validations with AntD Forms in Next.js 15 - <a href="https://medium.com/@vaibhav11t/using-yup-validations-with-antd-forms-in-next-js-15-18602af2db7e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Patrick D Paulo Baia Cunha`**
+✍️ **posted by `Vaibhav Thakur`**

-<blockquote>Organizing components in the frontend is like solving a puzzle 🎨: every piece must fit perfectly to create something cohesive and…</blockquote>
+<blockquote>Ant Design (AntD) is one of the most popular React UI libraries, offering a robust set of pre-built components.
+When combined with Yup for…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>